Vectari/Vectari/README.md

-# Hi, I'm Mateusz Majer 👋
+# Hello there! 🖖

 🚀 **Passionate Frontend Developer** with a focus on React and an eagerness to explore new technologies.
-I've already made an impact by creating websites for real companies and contributing to the intive Patronage 2023 project.
+I've already had opportunity to creating website for real company and be involved in an internship "intive Patronage 2023" project.

 ## 🛠️ Tech Stack